-Charged with Federal Crime?
+Charged with Fed Crime?
 Contact a Top Ranked Federal Criminal Lawyer Immediately

-In order to truly bill yourself as a federal criminal attorney you simply have to put time in the federal courts.
+In order to truly bill yourself as a federal criminal attorney you simply have to put time in the U.S. courts.

 If accused of perpetrating a federal crime in New York, that you allegedly violated a federal law, and will be indicted in a federal court in New York State.
 Federal courts typically bring more severe punishments than New York State law violations.
-Therefore, it is vital that those accused of a federal crime consult with an experienced lawyer in New York, well-informed on federal crimes and the penalties for these offenses.
-It is vital to hire an experienced New York attorney who has knowledge of New York laws, and possibly move the case to state court instead of federal court.
+Therefore, it is vital that those accused by the Feds consult with an experienced lawyer in New York, well-informed on federal crimes and the penalties for these offenses.
+It is vital to hire an experienced attorney who has knowledge of New York laws, and possibly move the case to state court instead of federal court.